chromium/chromium/docs/webui_build_configuration.md

 ```
 in_files: specifies the list of files to process with respect to the
           |in_folder|.
 template: html_to_wrapper only.
-Defaults to "polymer", set to "native" if using
+Valid values are:
+          - "polymer" (default)
-          the rule to wrap the HTML of a non-Polymer Web Component.
+          - "native" (use when wrapping the HTML template of a non-Polymer web
+             component)
+          - "detect" (use when there are both Polymer and native web components)
 in_folder: Specifies the input folder where files are located.
 If not specified,
            the current directory (of the BUILD.gn file) is used.
 out_folder: Specifies the location to write the wrapped files.
 If not specified,